Solar Curtailment in Australia's NEM Reaches Crisis Levels | Why Hybrid EYA Changes Everything

 The impact is not evenly distributed.
 Curtailment is concentrated in areas such as western New South Wales and north-west Victoria, where large volumes of new generation are connecting to networks originally designed to serve local demand, not export energy at scale.
 As renewable capacity continues to outpace transmission upgrades, congestion and voltage constraints are becoming structural features of the system rather than temporary inconveniences.

 Co-located battery energy storage is often positioned as the solution.
-In reality, it only works when the solar, battery, load, and grid are designed and analysed as a single system.
+In reality, it only works when the solar, battery, load, and grid are designed and analyzed as a single system.

 That is where Hybrid Energy Yield Assessment (Hybrid EYA) changes the conversation.